 Digital, Political, Radical

-Fenton makes an impassioned plea for reinvigorating critical research on digital media such that it can be explanatory, practical and normative.
+Fenton makes an impassioned plea for re-invigorating critical research on digital media such that it can be explanatory, practical and normative.
 She dares us to be politically emboldened.
-She urges us to seek out an emancipatory politics that aims to deepen our democratic horizons – to ask: How can we do democracy better?
+She urges us to seek out an emancipatory politics that aims to deepen our democratic horizons.
+To ask: how can we do democracy better?
 What are the conditions required to live together well?
-What is the role of the media and how can we reclaim media, power and politics for progressive ends?
-Journeying through a range of protest and political movements, Fenton debunks myths of digital media along the way and points us in the direction of newly emergent politics of the left.
+Then, what is the role of the media and how can we reclaim media, power and politics for progressive ends?
+Journeying through a range of protest and political movements, Fenton debunks myths of digital media along the way and points us in the direction of newly emergent politics of the Left.